verokoles/login/README.md

      ```
      `npm i express validator` <br>

+I. Initialize App on Backend
      - install all packages and set up the backend, <br>
      - connect MongoDB database with user and set the URI in server/config/keys <br>
-     - set up API routes with Postman to verify
+     - set up API routes with Postman to verify routes

+II.
+Frontend & Redux Setup
      - create react-app in client directory
      - create components from the landing page, the login/register pages, and the homepage
+     - `npm i axios classnames jwt-decode react-redux react-router-dom redux redux-thunk`
      - set up REDUX for global managing, then link store to REACT components
+     - set up in SRC: actions, components, and reducers directories
+     - react-router-dom in App.js to define routing paths
      - display errors from backend in REACT forms
      - create protected routes for registered users

+III.
+Linking Redux with React Components
      -
      - run `npm start` from root level to start up the MERN login form!